gmontgomery628/IBM-Data-Science-Professional-Certificate/01. What is Data Science/README.md

 ## Key Skills Learned

-* Explain what data science is and why it matters today
+* An overall understanding of what data science is, and why it is changing the way we do business and research.

-* Identify diverse pathways into a data science career

-* Understand how organizations use data science for insight and prediction

-* Summarize professional advice from experienced data scientists

 ## Certificates